PrestaShop/docs/src/content/1.7/modules/concepts/hooks/list-of-hooks.md

 :
     Available since: {{< minver v="1.7.7" >}}

-    This hook adds new blocks under the products listing in a category/search
+    This hook adds new blocks under all product listings - in a category, on search page, on bestsellers page etc.

+    Located in: /themes/classic/templates/catalog/listing/product-list.tpl

+displayHeaderCategory
+:
+    Available since: {{< minver v="1.7.8" >}}

+    This hook adds new blocks above all product listings - in a category, on search page, on bestsellers page etc.

     Located in: /themes/classic/templates/catalog/listing/product-list.tpl